adenine-dev/aver/README.md

 # Aver
 A dead simple logging library for rust.
 Currently supports colors, logging levels, and a simpler syntax.
-This library requires no dependencies (except for winapi if you are using windows.)
+This library requires no dependencies (except for winapi if you are using windows sorry.)

 ## Installation
 simply add this to your Cargo.toml